-If an EU country wants to change any of the commercial names on the list, it must notify the Commission of this and the Commission shall inform the other EU countries thereof.
+If an EU country wants to change any of the commercial names on the list, it must notify the Commission of this and the Commission must inform the other EU countries.

 - Can commercial names be used on billboards or posters in the case of non-pre-packed products on display for retail sale?

-YES – provided that the food business operator always makes sure that the commercial name is clearly linked to the relevant product (see Article 35(2) of the CMO regulation).
+YES – provided that the food business operator always makes sure that the commercial name is clearly linked to the relevant product.

 - For fishery products caught at sea, should the label include the FAO area number?